ashanalytix/My-personal-GitHub-profile-README/README.md

 ## Junior Data Analyst | MSc Data Analytics (BSBI Berlin) | Logistics & Supply Chain Optimization

-I am a Master's student in Socio-Economic Transformation at TU Brandenburg with a passion for data analytics, automation, forecasting, and business intelligence.
+I am a Master's student in Socio-Economic and Institutional Transformation at TU Brandenburg with a passion for data analytics, automation, forecasting, and business intelligence.
 Focused on using tools like Python, Excel, Power BI, and MATLAB to optimise logistics, inventory and decision-making in high-pressure environments.

 ### Currently:
 - Master's Student at TU Brandenburg, Cottbus (Oct 2025 – Present): Strategies for climate change, digitalisation, and structural transformation through socio-economic, tech, economic, and legal sciences.